eclipse-biscuit/biscuit/SPECIFICATIONS.md

 }
 ```

+Each `Block` contains the following fields:
+- `symbols`: the list of new [symbols](#symbol-table) introduced in this block.
+- `context`: a free form field with no particular meaning for Biscuit authorization.
+It can be used to hold application specific data
-Each block contains a `version` field, indicating at which datalog version it
+- `version`: indicates at which datalog version it was generated

-was generated.
+#### Block version

 Since a Biscuit implementation at version N can receive a valid
 token generated at version N-1, new implementations must be able to recognize
 older formats.
 Moreover, when appending a new block, they cannot convert the
 old blocks to the new format (since that would invalidate the signature).
 So